-| ||Yellowstone in the winter is simply magical.
-The park is closed to all cars, buses and motor bikes, and you travel over the snow instead!
+During the winter months the vast majority of Yellowstone is closed to cars and buses.
+We will have you gliding over the snow in your choice of a snowcoach or snowmobile!
 It is so hard to describe the thrill of snowcoaching through the crown jewel of America’s National Park system.
 If you prefer to snowmobile, it’s just you and the elements.
 With nothing in-between, you are exposed to endless vistas of the most incredible beauty.
 Whatever you choose, you will get up close and personal with sights you could only have imagined!

 Like almost all of our trips, this is a small group tour.
 The vehicle will generally take between nine and 14 guests.
 Our guides are very knowledgeable about the areas you travel through, as well as the geology, traditions and customs of the local people.
 Feel free to ask any and all questions!

 We will travel north up Interstate 15, leaving Las Vegas and its bright lights behind.
 You may be surprised to learn that Las Vegas is actually in the middle of a desert, which we come to as soon as we depart town.

 After passing through the small casino town of Mesquite, on the Nevada Arizona border, we cross into the desolate Arizona Strip, before heading up the Virgin River Gorge and into Utah.
 Much of the route is scenic, and we may stop briefly in the Gorge to take pictures.
 There will be a comfort stop at either the small southern Utah town of St. George, or the even smaller one of Hurricane.